-CHARGED WITH DRUG POSSESSION WHILE ON PROBATION?
+CHARGED WITH DRUG POSSESSION WHILE ON PROBATION in Orange County?

 Possessing controlled substances for personal use or for distribution of sale is a crime under California.
 It should be noted and understood that even if you possess a small amount of drugs for your personal use, if it is a controlled substance and you are on probation, you could be in serious trouble.
 Possession of drugs is a criminal offense under California law.

 The possible consequence for any violation of probation is a jail or prison sentence.
 A probation is essentially the court giving you an opportunity to right a wrong.
 For example, if you were convicted of a DUI, the court may put you on probation under the condition that you take alcohol education classes.
 Every probation sentence comes with the condition that you cannot commit a crime and that there will be consequences if you commit a crime – any crime.

 If you are found to have been in possession of a drug when on probation, your probation could be revoked and you could be convicted and sent to county jail or state prison, depending on the severity of the offenses.
 If you are out on bond, it would be in your best interest to find an in-patient rehabilitation center, if you can afford that.
 It is important that you discuss with your lawyer, who would need to get the court’s permission to send you to an in-patient rehab center.
 If in-patient rehab is cost-prohibitive for you, then you may have to find a place that offers help to those in financial need.

 At a minimum, you should attend Narcotics Anonymous meetings, which are free of charge.
 If you are in jail when you violate the terms of your probation, you could have family members arrange for in-patient rehabilitation if you have insurance coverage and attend Narcotics Anonymous meetings if they have them in jail.